-Let today be the day you stop waiting for happiness to come in any form other than your presence in this moment.
-Let today be the day you stop waiting for the perfect moment and instead choose to enjoy the journey.
-For outcomes aren’t the only source of happiness; the process of working towards the outcome is, too.
+Today is the day to stop waiting for happiness to come in any form other than your presence in this moment.
+Now is the time to stop waiting for the perfect moment and instead choose to enjoy the journey.
+After all, outcomes aren’t the only source of happiness; the process of working towards the outcome is, too.

 “The trick is to enjoy life.
 Don’t wish away your days, waiting for better ones ahead.” – Marjorie Pay Hinckley

 Today Is the Day to Enjoy the Journey

 Today is the day I relinquish anything that would keep me from enjoying this journey.